croatech/image_searcher/README.md

 ## Usage

 ```
-@result = ImageSearcher.search(query: "New York")
+images = ImageSearcher.search(query: "New York")
 ```

-And you'll have a nested array with results.
+And you've got a nested array with results.
 By default the result has `10` images.

 **Available options**:
 ```